|

 apparent anomalies in the electron configuration sequence from left to

-right as the 3d sub-shell energy level is filled:
+right as the 3d sub–shell energy level is filled.

-because inner
+because an inner

 The total number of outer 3d/4s electrons is equal to the maximum oxidation state

-from Sc(+3) to Mn(+7) and there are many stable compounds exhibiting these
+from Sc (+3) to Mn (+7) and there are many stable compounds exhibiting these

-maximum oxidation states.
 After Mn there is significantly less stability of

 species with the metal in oxidation states above +3 for Fe and Co, and above +2

-chemical characteristics (but NOT unique to transition metals) are
+(but NOT unique to transition metals)

 (1) Complex formation: